Spider-Man and Venom: Maximum Carnage

 |Number of players: 1|

 Spider-Man and Venom: Maximum Carnage, or simply Maximum Carnage (マキシマムカーネイジ) is a beat-'em-up game based on the Spider-Man universe.
 It was released for the Sega Mega Drive in 1994.
+Like the Super Nintendo version, this one also have copies that came in red cartridges.

 - 1 Story